Fourier domain excision of periodic radio frequency interference: Using two dimensional DFT and other future work

-For the demonstration, we have used about 1.3\,s chunk of data from one of the GMRT observations on the bright pulsar \jpsr presented in the previous section.
+For the demonstration, we have used about 1.3\,s of data from one of the GMRT observations on the bright pulsar \jpsr presented in the previous section.
 To make the interference visually apparent in the spectrograms, the already present interference by 50\,Hz (and its harmonics) were manually enhanced by a factor of 4.
-The resultant spectrogram is shown in the top panel in Figure~\ref{fig-2dfft}.
-The second panel shows the \tdft of this chunk.
+The resultant spectrogram is shown in the top panel in Figure~\ref{fig-2dfft}, and the second panel shows its \tdft.
 Here $\nu_t$ is denoted as Fourier frequency and $\nu_f\equiv\mathrm{Delay}$.
 Interference at 50\,Hz and several of its harmonics is clearly visible.
-Note that the variation in the the interference power along the vertical axis in this \tdft depends on how the interference power is distributed along various frequency channels in the spectrogram.
+Note that the variation in the interference power along the vertical axis in this \tdft depends on how the interference power is distributed along various frequency channels in the spectrogram.
 In an ideal case, when the interference power is uniformly distributed across all the channels, it will show up only on the $\mathrm{Delay}$=0 row in the \tdft.

 Note that the periodic signal from the pulsar \jpsr is dispersed due to propagation effects in the ionized interstellar medium.
 As a consequence, the periodic train of pulses originated from the source exhibits a frequency dependent time delay.
 Due to this dispersed nature, the modulation power of periodic signal from the pulsar is expected to be offset from the $\mathrm{Delay}$=0 row in the \tdft.
-While more details are beyond the scope of this work, an offset from the $\mathrm{Delay}$=0 can be used to distinguish between RFI and astronomical dispersed signals, which enables a new and efficient way of searching for new pulsars using \tdft.
+An offset from the $\mathrm{Delay}$=0 can also be used to distinguish between RFI and astronomical dispersed signals, which enables an efficient way of searching for new pulsars using \tdft. \citet{Camilo96} used this method to search for millisecond pulsars, and more details of the method can be found therein.
 The expected locations corresponding to the pulsar's spin frequency and first two harmonics are marked in the \tdft by red-colored rectangles in Figure~\ref{fig-2dfft}.
-Even within this just 1.3\,s long chunk of data, the excess power due to the pulsar signal is clearly visible at the locations of the fundamental and first harmonic.
+Even within this just 1.3\,s of data, the excess power due to the pulsar signal is clearly visible at the locations of the fundamental and first harmonic.

 The third panel of Figure~\ref{fig-2dfft} shows the \tdft after the spectrogram was cleaned using \rficlean.
 While a noticeable decrease in the interference power, primarily at 50\,Hz, is visible, it is evident that the RFI is not fully mitigated.
 To mitigate the remnant RFI, we computed the vertical average of the \tdft and identified the Fourier frequencies where the power exceeded a specified threshold.
 The data corresponding to these Fourier frequencies were replaced by local mean values in the \tdft.
 The cleaned spectrogram obtained by an inverse transform of the modified \tdft is shown in the bottom panel.
 While this simple approach efficiently mitigated most of the periodic RFI in this simple example, more complex contamination might require more sophisticated approaches.